 Supporting apprenticeships at Bedford College

-Full-time construction students at Bedford College are being helped to take up apprenticeships with a £500 bursary from the Connolly Foundation.
+The Connolly Foundation is also helping full-time construction students at Bedford College to take up apprenticeships with a £500 bursary.

 On signing up for an apprenticeship, the young people will receive the money to help towards tools or transport costs.